 Further, we offer a sandbox environment so developers can experiment without fulfill real orders.

 Our API uses pagination for resources that typically will have a lot of records.
-The pagination is applied to the four APIs:
+The pagination is applied to the five APIs:

 - GET api/v1/items